 The truth is that most of us will fall into one of two groups: those who set new year’s resolutions, and those who don’t.
 Like licorice or cilantro, you either love writing new year’s resolutions or you don’t.
 Which are you?

 Do you believe in the power of setting new year’s resolutions?
 Or do you think those who make resolutions are foolish and silly?

-The honest truth is that writing a new year’s resolutions is a tradition, not a tactic for success in the new year.
-Research shows that 80% of people failing their resolutions by February, and only 8% actually keeping their resolutions.
+The honest truth is that writing a new year’s resolution is a tradition, not a tactic for success in the new year.
+Research shows that 80% of people fail their resolutions by February, and only 8% actually keep their resolutions.

 Do it with your eyes wide open, knowing that it’s not the end-all and by all of making your goals and dreams come true!
 You need to do more than just write a new year’s resolution to keep a new year’s resolution.
 But, with these resolution writing tips below, you’ll be on your way to belonging to the 8% that defies the odds and achieves their resolutions.